MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 ### Control room

-In the “control room” you can:
+In the “control room” sheet you can:

 - Define new parameters and change their values
 - Add notes to parameters than only appear when you click on them